front-end-intermediate/session-2/readme.md

 #Session Two

-Today we begin with some tooling using Node Package Manager to implement a simple workflow for SASS and automatic browser refresh.
-We will review arrow functions, take a quick look at SVG, start using SASS on our layout, create responsive features and use GIT and Github to create versioning.
+Today we begin with some tooling - using Node Package Manager to implement a simple workflow for SASS and automatic browser refresh.
+We will start using SASS on our project to create responsive features and use GIT and Github to create versioning.

 ##EXERCISE (continued)

+Scroll to make the nav sticky and note the content jump as the nav changes class.

-* Take care of the jankey jump using offsetHeight to add padding equal to the height of the nav:
+Correct this jankey jump using offsetHeight to add padding equal to the height of the nav:

 ```js
 function fixNav() {